 In 1883, William Maxwell Evarts, a senior statesman and lawyer who served as chairman of the American Committee for the Statue of Liberty, and author Constance Cary Harrison asked Emma to compose a sonnet for an art and literary auction being held to raise funds for the construction of the Statue’s pedestal.

 “Give me your tired, your poor, your huddled masses yearning to breathe free…”

-Inspired by her own Sephardic Jewish heritage, her experiences working with Jewish refugees from Russia on Ward’s Island, and the plight of the immigrant, Emma wrote “The New Colossus” on November 2, 1883 and donated it to the auction.
+Inspired by her own Sephardic Jewish heritage, her experiences working with Jewish refugees from Russia on Ward’s Island, and the plight of the immigrant, Emma wrote “The New Colossus” (read full sonnet below) on November 2, 1883 and donated it to the auction.

 Emma’s sonnet didn’t receive much initial attention, playing no role at the dedication of the statue on October 28, 1886, and was soon forgotten.
 One year later, she died (November 19, 1887) from cancer, likely Hodgkin’s lymphoma.

 In 1901, 14 years after Emma’s death, her friend Georgina Schuyler found a book containing the sonnet in a bookshop and organized a civic effort to resurrect the lost work.
 Georgina’s efforts paid off and in 1903, Emma’s sonnet was inscribed on a plaque and placed on the inner wall of the pedestal of the Statue of Liberty.

 It remains there today, a universal symbol of hope, immigration and opportunity.